Lima Memorial Health System Logo

 Other types of advance directives include:

-• Fill out an organ donation card and carry it in your wallet if you wish to be an organ donor.
+- Fill out an organ donation authorization card and carry it in your wallet if you wish to be an organ donor after death.
 Keep a second card with your important papers.
 You can find out about organ donation from your provider.
 You can also have this choice listed on your driver's license.

-• Verbal instructions are your choices about care that you tell providers or family members.
-Verbal wishes may replace those you made previously in writing.
+- Verbal instructions are your choices about care that you tell providers or family members.
+Verbal wishes may supplement those you made previously in writing.
+It is best to avoid confusion by putting your wishes in writing whenever possible.

 Additional Information